 Much wordplay has been made of the fact that Sun and Moon are parts of "Sun Myung Moon", although the Korean words carry no connotation similar to the English words they resemble.
 For example, Evangelical author Yamamoto entitled his theological critique on Unificationism The Moon is not the Son , thus asserting that Rev. Moon is no Christ, i.e., not the "son of God".

-The U.S. press began using the term "Moonies" in the 1970s (a play on "hippies," distinguished by their Republicanism).
-The church wore the term as a badge of pride for nearly 20 years until publicly rejecting the term as a pejorative intended to tarnish its image.
+The U.S. press began using the term "Moonies" in the 1970s (short for "Moon children"), and the church wore the term as a badge of pride for nearly 20 years until publicly rejecting the term as a pejorative intended to tarnish their image.

 Opposition

-Rev. Moon, perhaps the most controversial religious leader in the United States in the 1970s, has been criticized by a wide range of opponents.
-Some civil libertarians consider his call for unity between religion and politics a violation of democracy's cherished separation of church and state, and that he would crush individualism.
+Rev. Moon, the most controversial religious leader of the 1970s, has been criticized by a wide range of opponents.
+Some civil libertarians consider his call for unity between religion and politics a violation of democracy's cherished separtion of church and state, and that he would crush "individualism".

 Christians object to his unusual theological demands ("take down the cross" was the theme of a 2003 campaign for Easter).

-Jews have objected to his doctrine that the Holocaust is a consequence for killing the first True Parent (more commonly known as "Jesus").
+Jews have objected to his doctrine that the Holocaust is a consequence for killing the first True Parent.
 See Unification Church and anti-Semitism.

-Gay rights groups resent his uncompromising calls for sexual purity.
-Moon is implacably opposed to homosexuality, calling gays "dung-eating dogs" who would have no place in a "peace kingdom".
+Censored page groups resent his uncompromising calls for "sexual purity".
+Moon is implacably opposed to Censored page, calling gays "dung-eating dogs" who would have no place in a "peace kingdom".

-And early Congressional opponents like Donald Fraser dogged Moon for association with figures in the Koreagate influence-peddling scandal, as well as alleged financial fraud.
-In the 1990s, thousands of Japanese elderly claimed to have been defrauded of their life savings by Moon followers' spiritual sales, a conviction upheld in 1997 by the Supreme Court of Japan.
+And early Congressional opponents like Donald Fraser dogged Moon for alleged (but admittedly unproven) ties to the Koreagate influence-peddling scandal, as well as alleged financial fraud.
+In the 1990s, thousands of Japanese elderly claimed to have been defrauded of their life savings by Moon followers' "spiritual sales".

 In the 1970s, Moon was accused of breaking up families by aggressively encouraging young college students to break off contact with the outside world, and sell trinkets to raise money for the church.
 Church sources counter that Moon urged members to "write a letter to your parents every ten days".